The shit blog of Paul Chris Jones

 Now it's Rassilon coughing up blood.
 Her skin has been burned black by the fire around her.

-The boy approaches Rassilon.
+John Smith approaches Rassilon.
 Except he doesn't seem like a boy anymore.
 He seems more like a man.
 "This world is under my protection," he says as the flames flicker around him.
 "I'll give you one warning: stay away."

-Rassilon looks up at the boy, frightened.
+Rassilon looks up at John Smith, frightened.

 "Wait," says Rassilon.
 "What about my Tardis?"